hojackie/ICUmortalitypredictionsHF/README.md

 For fun, I decided to pick a few variables that I thought were significant to mortality (a clinician’s best guess) and compare the AUC generated vs. using the forward stepwise approach.
 I attempted to remove what I thought were “duplicate” variables.
 For example: if creatinine is high it is likely the patient has some form of renal failure.
 Thus, I would either choose creatinine or renal failure vs. looking at both variables.
 I also prioritized variables that were routinely available upon initial admission to the ICU.
 Here are the results:
 ![15](https://user-images.githubusercontent.com/87457603/152285194-3bdfd126-4333-48a4-a8ff-3c96ad0ac934.png)

-The accuracy and error rates are quite similar between the two approaches with the Clinician’s pick having less variables to contend with.
+The accuracy and error rates are quite similar between the two approaches with the Clinician’s Pick having less variables to contend with.

 ## Final Thoughts
 This capstone definitely challenged me and furthered my growth in data analytics.
 At the start of this project I did not anticipate needing to learn about predictive modeling or machine learning.
 This is a good example of how there is no one size fits all when it comes to analyzing data, each problem can be approached from different angles.
 As this is my first attempt at predictive modeling – I welcome any comments or constructive feedback.